abcapindo/TempTracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

+An app to track all those temperatures that you can think of from BBQ, smoking meats, or just using the oven.
+Get notifications when the temperature falls below your the temperature that is set.
+Track the temperature from the full time you have been cooking or for only the past 5 minutes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.